Merci93/alx-pre_course/README.md

 My first alx readme

-This ia sn update in the readme file that will be pulled locally.
+This is an update in the readme file that will be pulled locally.